hashicorp/terraform-provider-aws/website/docs/r/efs_replication_configuration.html.markdown

 * `availability_zone_name` - (Optional) The availability zone in which the replica should be created.
 If specified, the replica will be created with One Zone storage.
 If omitted, regional storage will be used.
 * `kms_key_id` - (Optional) The Key ID, ARN, alias, or alias ARN of the KMS key that should be used to encrypt the replica file system.
 If omitted, the default KMS key for EFS `/aws/elasticfilesystem` will be used.
 * `region` - (Optional) The region in which the replica should be created.
+* `file_system_id` - (Optional) The ID of the destination file system for the replication.
+If no ID is provided, then EFS creates a new file system with the default settings.

 ## Attribute Reference